 Make a cute Xiaohongshu cover, trendy, lots of details, good for clicks.

-Create an image for a routine note cover: three skincare bottles on a bathroom shelf, left headline-safe column, clean tile, morning light, 4:5 crop, 4:5 mobile crop, simple focal subject, visible headline area, everyday scene cues, and high contrast without noisy decoration.
+Create an image for a routine note cover: three skincare bottles on a bathroom shelf, left headline-safe column, clean tile, morning light, 4:5 mobile crop, simple focal subject, visible headline area, everyday scene cues, and high contrast without noisy decoration.

 The rewrite gives the image a job, a subject, a composition, lighting, output constraints, and a review standard.